GSA/Section508.gov/_pages/create/2020-01-22-create-docx-video-series.md

 type: create
 title: 'Documents Training Videos'
 description: This series of videos explain and demonstrate the minimum steps needed to ensure your electronic document is accessible to people with disabilities.
-topic: "Content creation (create)"
+topic: "Create"
 sub-topic: "Documents"
 audience:
-- "Content Creators (creator)"
+- "Content Creators"
-- "Designer (design)"
+- "Designers"
-- "Federal employee (fedemp)"
+- "Federal Employees"
-- "Public (public)"
+- "Members of the Public"
-- "Designer (design)"
+- "Designers"
-resource-type: "Process/How-to"
+resource-type: "Process & How-To"
-format: "Video & Synchronized Media (video)"
+format: "Video"
 created: 2020-01-22
 updated: 2025-01-08
 ---